UCSBCarpentry/2019-05-09-UCSB-SW-Carpentry/_episodes/316-coffee.md

 exercises: 0
 break: 15
 ---
-FIXME: describe what to reflect on.
+Take some time to reflect on the how variable scope relates to encapsulating complexity.